There’s more than one way to learn a language quickly and effectively.

 - Find a series in your language to get way too into.
 Whether it’s a sitcom, drama or thriller, getting emotionally involved in the characters and their storylines helps your brain process the language more naturally and gives you a fun way to use your language skills.

-The fantastic thing about FluentU is that it doesn’t matter how fast you progress—you can move easily from Newbie to Advanced and everything in between according to your own pace and interests.
+The nice thing about FluentU is that it doesn’t matter how fast you progress—you can move easily from beginner to advanced according to your own pace and interests.
 The interactive subtitles make any video at any level approachable to every learner!

 It works because it’s organic.
-Memorizing and repeating verb conjugations from a workbook is helpful for some, but any learner learns better and more efficiently when they engage with the natural language just as its native speakers use it every day.
+Memorizing and repeating verb conjugations from a workbook is helpful for some, but most learners learn better and more efficiently when they engage with the natural language just as its native speakers use it every day.

 Throw in a couple cool mini-movies and TV shows and you’ve got a language learning program you’ll actually look forward to working on every day.